 While protecting children is imperative, if you've been accused of committing child abuse, it's also important to remember that you're innocent unless the prosecution can prove its case against you beyond a reasonable doubt -- a very high standard.
-That's why if you've been charged under Colorado child abuse laws, it's important to have a criminal defense attorney experienced with child abuse cases on your team.
-You can receive an initial case review at absolutely no charge to you.
+That's why if you've been charged under Colorado child abuse laws, it's important to reach out to a local criminal defense attorney who can explain your options and advocate on your behalf.